gitwyrm/asteroids/README.md

 ```

 ### 📦 Output
-- macOS: The .app bundle will be in the dist/ folder as asteroids.app.
+- macOS: The .app bundle will be in the dist/ folder as spacerocks.app.
-- Windows/Linux: The executable will be in the dist/ folder as asteroids.exe or asteroids.
+- Windows/Linux: The executable will be in the dist/ folder as spacerocks.exe or spacerocks.

 ## Added after the guided project: